 If you have an infected tooth, bacteria from the mouth can enter the bloodstream and cause infections in other parts of the body.
 People who have a hard time fighting off infections may need to take antibiotics before and after a root canal.
 Such people include those who have artificial heart valves or were born with heart defects.

 If you have a severely decayed or infected tooth, you may not want to go through the expense and discomfort of a root canal and crown fitting.
 Instead, you may choose to have the tooth removed (extracted).
-The space can be restored with an implant or bridge.
+We would highly recommend that the space be restored, in which your options are an implant, bridge or denture.
 These options will be discussed with you during your personalised consultation.

 The Process and Timing

 The treatment requires a number of appointments over a few of weeks, due to the need for healing time and external lab work for crowns.
 Generally, our typical root canal treatment includes:

 - The procedure is usually performed using local anaesthetic.